futureswap/liquidation_bot/README.md

 ## Private Key
 * your private key is stored in a .env file
 * you must create this file and add your private key
+* The bot will not start without it
 ```
 PRIVATE_KEY=<your private key>